-Receipts by the Commonwealth in its General Fund, Motor License Fund and State Lottery Fund from the federal government during fiscal year 2003 are estimated to be \$14.9 billion.
-Approximately \$9.9 billion, or 66.5 percent of total federal revenue to the Commonwealth for fiscal year 2003, is attributable to public health and welfare programs, the largest of which are for the medical assistance and temporary assistance to needy families programs.
+Receipts by the Commonwealth in its General Fund, Motor License Fund and State Lottery Fund from the federal government during fiscal year 2003 totaled \$14.3 billion.
+Approximately \$9.99 billion, or 70 percent of total federal revenue to the Commonwealth for fiscal year 2003, is attributable to public health and welfare programs, the largest of which are for the medical assistance and temporary assistance to needy families programs.

-For fiscal year 2004, funds to be received from the federal government in the General Fund, the Motor License Fund and the State Lottery Fund are estimated to be \$15.0 billion.
+For fiscal year 2004, funds to be received from the federal government in the General Fund, the Motor License Fund and the State Lottery Fund are estimated to be \$16.3 billion.
+The Governor's proposed budget for the same funds anticipates \$16.4 billion in federal funds for fiscal year 2005.